vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 ## [+] Devirtualize it

 Enough research, it's time to devirtualize it.
+The word 'devirtualize' here doesn't mean recompiling it to clean binary.
+But lift it to LLVM IR to see what virtualized subroutine does.
+Recompile is another subject I hopefully will do one day!

 For it I used [NaC-L/Mergen](https://github.com/NaC-L/Mergen) which is a very cool tool to disassemble the obfuscated binary and lift it into deobfuscated LLVM IR[^llvm_ir] by optimizing it.
 That way Mergen can universary handle not only VMProtect but other obfuscators and virtualizers.

-I found it so cool that I made a couple of small pull requests to contribute it!
-You have to check it out!
+> I found it so cool that I made a couple of small pull requests to contribute it!
+You have to check it out too!
+{: .prompt-info }

 Following is the lifted LLVM IR